TempoQuestInc/AceCAST-Docs/source/WSV3.rst

 Noteworthy features include but are not limited to:

-* Near Live Duel-Pol and Terminal radars
+* Near Live Dual-Pol and Terminal radars
 * Satellite imagery
 * Severe Weather
 * METAR